o3de/ROSConDemo/README.md

 If Apple Kraken is in position, you can trigger apple gathering with a terminal command:
 - `ros2 service call /trigger_apple_gathering std_srvs/srv/Trigger`

+You can also cancel a gathering operation in progress by calling another service:
+- `ros2 service call /cancel_apple_gathering std_srvs/srv/Trigger`

 ## License

 For terms please see the LICENSE*.TXT files at the root of this distribution.